srinivassaitangudu/helpers1/docs/documentation_meta/all.writing_docs.how_to_guide.md

 ### Make sure your markdown looks good

-- Compare your markdown with other already published
+- Compare your markdown with others already published

 - You can:
-  - Check in the code a branch and use GitHub to render it
+  - Check in the code in a branch and use GitHub to render it
   - Use Pycharm to edit, which also renders it side-by-side

 ### Do not overcapitalize headings